Invisalign – Katy, TX

 The Clear Solution for Straight Teeth

 Correcting your misaligned teeth is about much more than just aesthetics.
 True, a straighter smile is generally considered more appealing, but it is also much easier to keep clean and healthy.
 However, if the thought of metal brackets and wires fills you with dread, your teeth can remain in their crooked, gapped, or overcrowded state.
 Orthodontic treatment doesn’t have to entail a blow to your looks and self-esteem with traditional braces.
-The good news is that our team at The Dental People can provide a more subtle way to improve your smile—Invisalign.
+The good news is that our team at The Dental People can provide a more subtle way to improve your smile—Invisalign in our Katy, TX dental office.
 This system uses a series of clear plastic trays that progressively and gently move your teeth into their ideal alignment.

 Why Choose The Dental People for Invisalign?